ianmarshall007/ianmarshall007.github.io/_posts/2018-01-09-husband-sends-wife-for-massage-therapy-in-cape-town.markdown

 - town
 - truth
 - truth again
+description: Husband Sends Wife for Massage Therapy in Cape Town and enjoys it as much as one big rollercoaster ride.
 ---

 The appointment for massage therapy in Cape Town was set, the plans were made, and Lily could not wait for her massage appointment.
 Her coworker had told her about a private professional massage therapist in Cape Town who performed massage of a sensual and erotic nature and would entertain her deepest fantasy.
 Lily had always been enthralled with the idea of playing a naughty game of truth or dare with a stranger.
 Obviously Lily had to get permission from her husband first.
 Her husband was resistant in the beginning but then eventually allowed her to enjoy herself.
 He thought a happy wife is by far better than a sad wife.